mseifert9/Javascript-Slideshow/readme.md

 ###### editable-combo.js
  - defines the EditableCombo class
  -     a custom editable combox element used by colorlibrary.js
-###### dragdrop.js
- - defines the DragDrop class
- -     support for drag and drop of elements
-###### draggable.js
- - defines the Draggable class
- -     makes elements draggable
-###### droppable.js
- - defines the Droppable class
- -     makes elements drop targets –able to receive draggable elements
-###### moddate.php
- - optional file for version checking of dynamically loaded js files
- -     For more information, see my GitHub library for [Javascript-Dynamic-Loading-and-Version-Control for documentation](https://github.com/mseifert9/Javascript-Dynamic-Loading-and-Version-Control)
-###### .htaccess
- - optional file for version checking of dynamically loaded js files
- -     Contains a RewriteRule to filter out the timestamp in the filenames

 ## The Namespace
 This project uses the com.mseifert javascript namespace.
 In addition to the namespace, two global variables are used as shortcuts:
 ```